Viewaskew/GT-Edu-project/README-DRAFT.md

 The load balancer ensures that the work to process incoming traffic will be shared across all three vulnerable web servers.
 Access controls will ensure that only autherized users can connect to the inter virtual network

 Integrating an ELK server allows Admin to easily monitor the vulnerable VMs for system traffic, logs, metrics and system changes.
   -Filebeat watches for log files/locations and collect log events.
-(Filebeat: Lightweight Log Analysis & Elasticsearch)

-    -Metricbeat records metrics and statistical data from the operating system and from services running on the server (Metricbeat: Lightweight Shipper for Metrics)
+  -Metricbeat records metrics and statistical data from the operating system and from services running on the server.

 The configuration details of each machine may be found below.